What are those green garden beetles? Here are tips on how to identify and get rid of Japanese beetles.

 What are Japanese Beetles?

-Japanese beetles are small pests that carry a big threat.
-They do not discriminate on what types of plants to feed on, in fact, they are classified as a pest to hundreds of different species.
-They are one of the most major insect pests in the Eastern and Midwestern US, causing monumental damage to crops each year.
-Native to Japan, they were first documented in the US in 1919, and have since spread across the country.
+Japanese beetles are small bugs that carry a big threat.
+They do not discriminate on what types of plants to feed on.
+In fact, they are classified as a pest to hundreds of different species.
+They are one of the major insect pests in the Eastern and Midwestern United States, causing monumental damage to crops each year.